MarkSpurgeon/GENIE3-on-DREAM4/README.md

 ## Performance Assessment

-I will compare the original and new implementations of Genie3 (which should have very similar performance) to a very basic network reconstruction algorithm based on correlation.
+I compare the original and Spurgeon implementations of Genie3 using precision vs recall (PR) curves.
+PR curves and the area underneath curve (AUC) are calculated for all 5 datasets - these results are plotted and saved in png files with names beginning with "Performance_PrecisionRecall_DREAM4_Dataset".
+The Spurgeon implementation has greater AUC in 4/5 datasets.